siderolabs/terraform-provider-talos/docs/resources/machine_configuration_worker.md

 - `docs_enabled` (Boolean) whether to render all machine configs adding the documentation for each field
 - `examples_enabled` (Boolean) whether to render all machine configs with the commented examples
 - `kubernetes_version` (String) desired kubernetes version to run
-- `talos_version` (String) The version of Talos for which to generate configs. **Note**: This parameter defines the machine config schema version generated.
-To override the installer image (and actually install a different version of talos than the default) please use a config patch.
+- `talos_version` (String) The version of Talos for which to generate configs. **Note**: This parameter defines the desired Talos schema version of configuration generated for backwards compatibility.
+To change the version of Talos installed, please use a config patch.

 ### Read-Only